mike-d999/dsa-for-spotify/README.md

 ## Installation
-1. Create an app on the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard).
+1. Create an app on the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard) to get your Client ID and Client Secret.
 <img src="https://user-images.githubusercontent.com/101309289/162298139-5021c7cf-a1bc-4dbe-83a0-058262b4f1c4.gif" width="750px">

 (work in progress)